 - The management of the facility must be fully committed and provide the resources needed to implement all relevant requirements regarding authentic Halal production, food safety and hygiene, as well as to quality and legality.

 - The facility shall document all operations and procedures in place for Halal production and other relevant requirements to demonstrate compliance with the rules and regulations and to ensure that all operations and procedures are effective and under control.

 Requirements & Procedures for Halal Meat and Poultry

 - Species among land animals including cattle, lambs, goats, buffalo, deer, camels, rabbits, and giraffes are acceptable animals for Muslim consumption.
 Chicken, turkeys, pigeons, ostriches, geese, swans, ducks and alike are acceptable birds.
-The acceptable animals and birds must also be alive and healthy at the time of slaughter.
+Acceptable animals and birds must also be alive and healthy at the time of slaughter.
 They must have passed pre-slaughter health checks by competent authorities.

 - Un-acceptable species including swine from which all pork and pork products are produced are considered Haram, and they are unfit for Muslim consumption.
-Also, un acceptable are all animals which are considered beasts or birds of prey having talons, fangs, or tusks such as lions, wolves, dogs, cats, tigers, hyenas, foxes, jackals, elephants and alike.
-Birds that prey on other animals and birds or eat the flesh of dead animals are also Haram, such as: falcons, eagles, vultures, crows, owls, etc. In addition, animals which are considered filthy or dangerous are also Haram such as domesticated donkeys, mice, rats, poisonous snakes, scorpions, spiders, lice, etc. The milk and eggs of prohibited species are similarly prohibited for consumption.
+Also, unacceptable are all animals which are considered beasts or birds of prey having talons, fangs, or tusks such as lions, wolves, dogs, cats, tigers, hyenas, foxes, jackals, elephants and alike.
+Birds that prey on other animals and birds or eat the flesh of dead animals are also Haram, such as falcons, eagles, vultures, crows, owls, etc. In addition, animals that are considered filthy or dangerous are also Haram such as domesticated donkeys, mice, rats, poisonous snakes, scorpions, spiders, lice, etc. The milk and eggs of prohibited species are similarly prohibited for consumption.

 - Aquatic Animals